 These resources are specifically designed to sharpen your knowledge of Excel for business use:

 - Excel With Business: Your go-to stop for building your career with the help of Excel.
 The Business Analysis course talks all about turning buckets of data into sound business decisions and taking that data and making it relevant to other business people.

 - Advanced Excel program: Useful for those who had training in the past but want to go into more of a “graduate school” for Excel in Business.

-Excel is one of the most useful tools in the Microsoft Office suite, and learning how it works can improve your job prospects and help you to be more confident in your use of mathematics.
+Excel is one of the most valuable tools in the Microsoft Office Suite, and learning how it works can improve your job prospects and help you be more confident in your use of mathematics.
 These resources will support you as you learn.

 Excel remains a primary tool to streamline business processes.
 The different uses of Excel are seemingly limitless, it has set the standard high with excellent features designed to help entrepreneurs manage their businesses.